Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Introduction

-Both group sequential designs and covariate adjustment -- and their use simultaneously -- have been studied extensively elsewhere \citep{, yangEfficiencyStudyEstimators2001, colantuoniLeveragingPrognosticBaseline2015, vanlanckerImprovingInterimDecisions2019a, wangAnalysisCovarianceRandomized2019, wangModelRobustInferenceClinical2021, vanlanckerCombiningCovariateAdjustment2022a, yeBetterPracticeCovariate2022}.
-What has not been studied is the use of covariate-adjusted analyses \textit{inconsistently} within a group sequential trial design.
-For example, performing un-adjusted analyses (e.g., ANOVA) during interim ``looks'' and covariate-adjusted analyses to obtain a final treatment estimate (e.g., ANCOVA).
-These ``hybrid'' group sequential analyses may arise from practical concerns: for example, there may be a delay in making covariates available for inclusion in an analysis until the end of the study.
-However, the critical values in a group sequential trial are predicated on conducting the same analysis at each stage of the trial, just with updated data.
-Changing the analysis strategy midway through without adjusting the critical values accordingly may result in inflation of type I error.
+\paragraph{Hybrid design} We study the scenario where covariate adjustment is performed inconsistently within a group sequential trial design.
+Specifically, we are interested in the ``hybrid design'', where un-adjusted analyses are used for interim monitoring and covariate-adjusted analyses are used to obtain a final treatment estimate.
+The hybrid design may arise from investigator preference or practical concerns.
+For example, there could be an administrative delay in making covariates available for inclusion in an analysis until the end of the study.
+Two recent examples in cystic fibrosis (CF) research used this hybrid design.
+The GROW trial investigated the effect of oral glutathione on grown in children with CF \citep{bozicOralGlutathioneGrowth2020}.
+The TEACH trial investigated the effect of adding oral azithromycin to inhaled tobramycin on lung function in people with CF who are also chronically infected with Pseudomonas aeruginosa \citep{nicholsTestingEffectsCombining2021}.

-In this paper, we review group sequential trials designs and covariate-adjusted analyses for trials with continuous outcomes, focusing on ANOVA and ANCOVA as analysis strategies.
-We show empirically the inflation in type I error that occurs when performing hybrid ANOVA-ANCOVA analyses in group sequential trials, and present a method to correct the group sequential boundaries that preserves type I error using alpha-spending.